AdamWandoch/portioning-app-repo/README.md

 you want to have portions in balance all the time if possible so if you stop at any point you don't have too many small cuts or big cuts.

 In a test of 10000 450g-900g fillets for 125g target portion size the way iCut software was cutting the cod we were able to get an average yield of 93.5% (pairable portions) and the rest would be for chowder.
-So far with the last algorythm version I was able to improve it to an average of 97.6%.
+So far with the last algorithm version I was able to improve it to an average of 97.6%.

 This means over 4% more of finished product compared to material for chowder.
 The difference in value was approx 4euro per kilo.
 This